hishammoizuddin/searchengine/README.md

 # Search Engine Optimization

-The search engine optimizer is a C++ implementation that leverages the concept of inverted indexing for efficient text search.
+The search engine optimizer is a console-based C++ implementation that leverages the concept of inverted indexing for efficient text search.
 It reads and processes data from a text file and provides a user interface to interact with the search engine.
 The primary purpose of this project is to demonstrate competency in data processing, file I/O, data structures, and algorithms.

 *Inverted index* is a data structure that stores a mapping from words or terms to their locations in a set of documents.
 It allows for fast and efficient search, as it enables the search engine to quickly find documents containing a specific term without scanning through the entire text.
 In this project, an inverted index is represented using a C++ std::map with std::string keys and std::set values, where the key is a term and the value is a set of URLs containing that term.